TeamAvalanche/avalanche-server/README.md

 A mobile-first web app that displays quick avalanche risk region information.

 ## Problem to be Solved
-The North West Avalanche Center provides up-to-date and accurate information for people who want to travel in the backcountry, but there is a lot of information difficult to digest making it time consuming to understand and navigate through.
+The Northwest Avalanche Center provides up-to-date and accurate information for people who want to travel in the backcountry, but there is a lot of information difficult to digest making it time consuming to understand and navigate through.

 ## Benefits:
 * A quick, detailed, mobile overview with the most important information to make a decision on whether it is safe or not to travel in the backcountry based off region conditions.

-## Misc.
-*

 # Special Thanks to
-* [North West Avalanche Center](https://www.nwac.us/) for letting our team use your API!
+* [Northwest Avalanche Center](https://www.nwac.us/) for letting our team use your API!
 * [The Weather Channel](https://www.weather.com) for providing us the weather data to scrape.
 * [Nicolas Gallagher](https://github.com/necolas) for normalize.css
 * [Font Awesome by Dave Gandy](http://fontawesome.io) for Font Awesome icons.